Don-Morgan/amm-arbitrageur/README.md

 The solution x is the amount we need to borrow from Pair0.

 ## Deploy the contract
-1. Edit network config in `hardhat.config.ts`.(Currently it is BSC in the repo, you alse can use Ethereum mainnet)
+1. Edit network config in `hardhat.config.ts`.(Currently it is BSC in the repo, you also can use Ethereum mainnet)

 2. Copy the secret sample config：